brainbuz/Vote-Count/md/README.md

 * Complexity Varies among sub-methods.
 * Fails Later Harm.
 * Meets both Condorcet Criteria.
-* When a Condorcet Winner is present Consistency is met, when a loop is present, this Consistency also applies between the loop and the rest of the choices.
+* When a Condorcet Winner is present Consistency is met.
+When there is no Condorcet Winner this Consistency also applies between a Dominant (Smith) Set and the rest of the choices, but not within the Smith Set.
 Submethods vary in consistency when there is no Condorcet Winner.

 ### Score Voting Systems